By Olivia Brown

-His conviction at such a young age is a testament to the people that have poured into his life along the years, including the staff at Bethlehem Bible College.
-However, the school has not only raised up a leader that is willing to remain planted in their home but he now has the same global relationships that Sara has from the impact of Bethlehem Bible College’s “glocal” approach.
+His conviction at such a young age is a testament to the people that have poured into his life along the years, including the staff at Bethlehem Bible College and those that the college is now connected to.
+Bethlehem Bible College has not only raised up a leader in Alaraj that is willing to remain planted in his home but one that now has the same “glocal” perspective that so heavily impacted Sara.

 Just before graduating from Bethlehem Bible College Alaraj completed a ten-month pastoral internship at the United Christian Church of Dubai.
 He was also connected with the Pastor of The Perfecting Church on one of the church’s regular visits to the Holy Land.